Amitsrma/amitsrma.github.io/index.markdown

 layout: analytics_home
 ---

-Hi, I am Amit Sharma.
-I am a person of many interests and hobbies.
-I like to have thought provoking conversations, introspect about my surrounding (how it affects me and viceversa) and involve in constructive actions that are directed to solving problem.
+Hi, I am Amit, someone who likes to have thought provoking conversations, introspect about my surroundings, how it affects me and vice versa, and involve in constructive actions that are directed towards solving problems.
+My interest lies in machine learning and data analysis.

-I like to think I know something about technology.
-I am very fond of machine learning and data analysis.
-I spend my free time reading financial news, development in the sectors I understand and I am interested in and sometimes betting on stock market, I try to place educated bets.
-I did understand that I like long game rather than short term trading but I have to admit, nothing compares to the thrill of getting in low and coming out high.
+Usually, I spend my free time reading financial news and development in different sectors I understand and I am interested in.
+I have been practicing trading stocks and my current goal is to place educated bets.

+I did understand that I like long term trading rather than short term but I have to admit, nothing compares to the thrill of getting in low and getting out high.